CRISPHealth/crisp-frontend-challenge/README.md

     - **Add Task**: Provide an input field to add new tasks to the list.
     - **Delete Task**: Add a delete button next to each task.
     - **Edit Task**: Double-click on a task to make it editable.
+    - **Finish Task**: Implement an intuitive way for the user to set a task as 'done'.
-    - **Undo Action:** Add a undo button which will undo the previous Add OR Delete action
+    - **Undo Action:** Add an undo button which will undo the previous Add OR Delete OR Finish action.
-    - **Redo Action:** Add a redo button which will redo the previous undo action
+    - **Redo Action:** Add a redo button which will redo the previous undo action.

 **Page 2: Metrics View**
 - **Display**: Page should display the following simple metrics: